dusty-nv/jetson-inference/README.md

 ![Abaco stripe](abaco/Abaco_background-1000x275.png)

-# Abaco Systems TX1 enabled Small Form Factor solutions
+# Abaco Systems TX2 enabled Small Form Factor solutions
 ## Deep Learning for Rugged Environments (Industrial / Military)
-This is a branch of the NVIDIA's deep learning inference workshop and end-to-end realtime object recognition library for Jetson TX1.
+This is a branch of the NVIDIA's deep learning inference workshop and end-to-end realtime object recognition library for Jetson TX1 and TX2.
 Please reffer to the main branch for details and tips on setting up this demonstartion.

 Included in this repo are resources for efficiently deploying neural networks using NVIDIA **[TensorRT](https://developer.nvidia.com/tensorrt)**.